AnnaSolovykh/react-to-do/README.md

 <img width="1000" alt="Screen Shot 2023-06-29 at 22 58 11" src="https://github.com/AnnaSolovykh/react-to-do/assets/114008959/7aac00df-4b9a-4d82-8d7c-2c0f497b36ad">

 ### Goals pages
-On the goal pages the input where you can add a goal is focused.
+On the goals pages the input where you can add a goal is focused.
 The tasks added are saved in the Airtable API.

 <img width="1000" alt="Screen Shot 2023-06-29 at 22 58 35" src="https://github.com/AnnaSolovykh/react-to-do/assets/114008959/f5950925-2ffb-4b80-9386-70ba9cded706">